 The different types of Champagne (technically, there’s only one)

 Like many wines, Champagne is named for the region where it is produced.
 Carl’s favorite Champagne pairing unabashedly pays homage to its roots in France: “Ruinart Blanc de Blancs NV and french fries —as crazy as it sounds, the combo is delicious.”
 Established in 1729 in France, Ruinart Blanc de Blancs is one of the world’s oldest Champagne houses.
-For a wine to be labeled Champagne, it must come from the Champagne region in France and meet the industry production standards.
-This tight quality assurance translates to a higher price tag for consumers.
+For a wine to be labeled Champagne, it must come from the Champagne region in France (and only this region) and meet the industry production standards.
+This tight quality assurance translates into a higher price tag for consumers.

 For Champagne tastes on a sparkling wine budget, consider cava or prosecco which are both significantly cheaper.
-For example, Wine.com’s cheapest bottle of Champagne is $15 while bottles of prosecco and cava start at $5 and $9, respectively.
-Prosecco is Italy’s answer to Champagne and tends to be sweeter and more fruity (it's aged in steel tanks before being bottled), while cava, which hails from Spain, is usually made in the "methode traditionnelle," meaning that the wine's secondary fermentation occurs in the individual bottles, like Champagne.
+For example, even the cheapest bottles of Champagne are usually priced around $30, while bottles of cava and prosecco start at $10.
+Prosecco is Italy’s answer to Champagne and tends to be sweeter and more fruity (it's aged in steel tanks before being bottled), while cava, which hails from Spain, is usually made in the "methode traditionnelle," meaning that the wine's secondary fermentation occurs in individual bottles, like Champagne.

 How long does Champagne last?